Rudy Bladel: Crimes

-Roy Bottorf and Paul Overstreet

-The first killings occurred on August 2 or 3rd, 1963, in a Hammond, Indiana yard.
+The first killings occurred on either August 2 or 3rd, 1963, in a Hammond, Indiana yard.
 After failing to receive a return signal from his colleagues in the locomotive cab, 52-year-old signalman Virgil Terry decided to investigate the matter.
 He climbed on the engine, and noticed that 60-year-old Roy Bottorf, the engineer, and 45-year-old Paul Overstreet, the fireman, were lying dead on the controls.
 Both had been shot in the back of the head, with several .22 caliber shell casings being located at the scene.
 Terry called the police, and although they investigated the matter, no suspects were found in the murder.
 The only clue they had was from a witness, who had heard a motorcycle leaving the crime scene.
 At the time of the slayings, Bladel was living alone in a trailer in Blue Island, Illinois, and drove around with a motorcycle.

-John Marshall

-Bladel struck again on August 6, 1968, killing 51-year-old engineer John W. Marshall, from Niles.
+On August 6, 1968, killing 51-year-old engineer John W. Marshall, from Niles.
 Marshall was standing next to his diesel locomotive at the Elkhart rail yard when he was struck with close 12-gauge shotgun blasts to the midsection, the sides and twice in the head.
 This time, there were eyewitnesses to the murder, but they could only describe the killer by his build and strange walk.

-Shooting of John Sayne

-On March 30, 1971, there was another shooting at the Elkhart yard: 38-year-old engineer Louis John Sayne, from New Buffalo, Michigan, was shot in the back twice with a .357 magnum revolver.
+On March 30, 1971, 38-year-old engineer Louis John Sayne, from New Buffalo, Michigan, was shot in the back twice with a .357 magnum revolver.
 Unlike the previous victims, however, Sayne survived, managing to wrestle the gun from his assailant's hand and fire in retaliation, wounding him in the stomach.
 Both men were driven to the hospital's emergency room, where Sayne recognized his attacker as one of his old workmates - Rudy Bladel.
 He inquired about his reasoning, with Bladel replying that he wanted "to get the Niles men out of Elkhart".
 On December 31, 1971, Bladel was sentenced to a one-to-five year imprisonment term at the Indiana State Prison in Michigan City for attempted murder.
 He was released after serving 18 months.